luau-lang/site/_pages/getting-started.md

 You can now run the file using `luau test.luau` and analyze it using `luau-analyze test.luau`.

-Note that there are no warnings about calling ``ispositive()`` with a string, or calling ``isfoo()`` a number.
-This is because the type checking uses non-strict mode by default, which is lenient in how it infers types used by the program.
+Note that there are no warnings about calling ``ispositive()`` with a string, or calling ``isfoo()`` with a number.
+This is because Luau's type checking uses non-strict mode by default, which only reports errors if it's certain a program will error at runtime.

-## Type inference
+## Type checking

 Now modify the script to include ``--!strict`` at the top: